 PRIVATE TOUR ITINERARY

 Discover Scotland from coast to coast!
 On this comprehensive tour, sit back and relax with your very own private chauffeur-guide as you explore the whole of this tantalizing country at your own leisurely pace.
 Experience Scotland’s beautiful landscapes, colorful history and enchanting culture.
 Highlights include the Scottish Highlands, Isle of Skye, National Parks and Loch Lomond.
 You’ll visit some of Scotland’s most fantastic scenery along lovely back roads, and explore Edinburgh, St. Andrews, Dundee, Oban, Glasgow and more.
 Enjoy private-guided walking tours through Edinburgh’s royal history and Glasgow’s artistic past.
 You’ll also cherish unique local experiences along the way including learning about how whisky is made while sampling a “wee dram” and the charming Scottish hospitality.
 Don’t miss this one-of-a-kind private tour of Scotland!

 Day 1: Arrive Edinburgh & Royal Yacht Britannia

-Arrive Edinburgh airport where you will be met by your chauffeur/guide.
+Arrive Edinburgh airport where you will be met by your chauffeur-guide.
 On your way into Edinburgh you’ll visit the Royal Yacht Britannia, the former yacht of the Royal family.
 From the elegant State Apartments to the gleaming Engine Room.
 See where Prince William and Prince Harry spent their summer holidays.
 Discover where kings and queens, world leaders and celebrities were wined and dined; from Frank Sinatra and Liz Taylor to Nelson Mandela and Sir Winston Churchill.
 Next, arrive at your hotel in central Edinburgh for a 2-night stay.
-Enjoy some time to relax, and settle into your accommodation before a welcome dinner with some whisky tastings.
+Enjoy some time to relax, and settle into your accommodation before a welcome dinner with some whisky tastings at a local restaurant.

 Day 2: Edinburgh

-Today, enjoy a private-guided tour learning about Edinburgh’s long history.
-You’ll see how the medieval townhouses along the Royal Mile contrast with the fine Georgian architecture of the 200-year old New Town and learn about the many prominent Scottish inventors, doctors and writers for whom Edinburgh is famous.
-Visit the imposing Edinburgh Castle, tour this historic military stronghold, the birthplace of the city, and soak up the dramatic views.
-In the afternoon, wind your way through the medieval streets, ending at the impressive Palace of Holyrood, the Scottish residence of The Queen.
+Today, you'll enjoy a private-guided tour learning about Edinburgh’s long history.
+You’ll see how the medieval townhouses along the Royal Mile contrast with the fine Georgian architecture of the 200-year old New Town and learn about many prominent Scottish inventors, doctors and writers for whom Edinburgh is famous.
+You'll visit the imposing Edinburgh Castle, to tour this historic military stronghold, the birthplace of the city, and soak up the dramatic views.
+You'll wind your way through the medieval streets, ending with a visit to the impressive Palace of Holyrood, the Scottish residence of the Royal family.

 Day 3: Blackness & Stirling Castles